Logos and uniforms of the New York Giants: 2016–present: Color Rush and 1980–1999 throwback uniform

 In September 2016, the Giants, along with the other 31 NFL teams, unveiled their Color Rush uniform.
 The uniform is all white from shoulders to feet, and the design was based on the away white uniforms worn from 1980 to 1999.
 However, there were a few differences.
 The blue "ny" logo was stitched below the collar, which did not exist on the original uniform.
 In addition, the Giants wore their current blue helmets, albeit with the "GIANTS" wordmark decal replacing the "ny", making it a quasi-throwback design due to the then-implementation of the NFL's one-helmet rule (this rule has been repealed in 2022).
 The uniform was worn for their Week 16 game against the Philadelphia Eagles on December 22.
 In 2017, the uniform was worn for their Week 14 game against the Dallas Cowboys on December 10, the first time the Giants wore white at a regular season home game since the 2000 season opener vs. the Arizona Cardinals.
 In 2018, the uniform was worn for their Week 6 game against the Philadelphia Eagles on October 11.
 In 2019, the uniform was worn for their Week 9 game, which was played on a Monday night, against the Dallas Cowboys on November 4.
 In 2020, the uniform was worn for their Week 8 game, which was played on a Monday night, against the Tampa Bay Buccaneers on November 2.
 In 2021, the Giants would wear the Color Rush set twice: November 22 against the Buccaneers, and November 28 against the Eagles.
 The Color Rush jerseys would be worn again in 2022 against the Cowboys on September 26.

 For two games in 2022, the Giants would wear a throwback blue uniform based on the home uniforms from that same era.
 Unlike the Color Rush uniform, the design stayed mostly true to the originals, including a darker blue alternate helmet with the "GIANTS" wordmark.
 These would be worn October 2 against the Chicago Bears, and December 4 against the Washington Commanders.
+For 2023, the Giants wore the blue throwbacks October 22 against Washington and December 11 against Green Bay, and the alternate dark blue helmets were paired with the white Color Rush uniform on October 15 when the Giants visited the Buffalo Bills.
+In 2024, the Giants would once again wear their throwback blue uniform against the Commanders on November 8.

+Ahead of the 2025 season, the Giants brought back the white vintage Color Rush uniforms for two games: November 9 against the Bears, and November 16 against the Packers.
+These uniforms will now be worn full-time with the dark blue throwback helmets.
+The throwback blue uniform would be worn November 2 against the 49ers, and December 14 against the Commanders.